dizmo/MarkdownReader/assets/md/en/index.md

 By setting the `scroll1` and `scroll2` flags to `false` or to a corresponding configuration object, the content and TOC panel scrolling mechanism can be switched on and off.

-The configuration object allows to tweak the scrolling mechanism in a fine granular way: By default the initial settings can be left as provided, but if desired the documentation on [iScrollJS][3] is excellent reading.
+The configuration object allows to adjust the scrolling mechanism infinitely: By default the initial settings can be left as provided, but if desired the documentation on [iScrollJS][3] is excellent reading.

 <!-- ====================================================================== -->